 As nice as honeymoons can be, they’re often incredibly expensive.
 Many couples dream of going on extravagant honeymoons to tropical destinations, but unfortunately these come at a cost.
 While it might not seem ideal, it’s totally okay to wait on your honeymoon if you need to – you could wait and have your honeymoon during your anniversary.
 Alternatively, if you’re set on having a honeymoon immediately following your wedding, look at domestic destinations instead of somewhere far off.
 There are over 19,000 airports, heliports, seaplane bases, and other landing facilities in the United States and its territories, meaning there are plenty of locations you’ll be able to access on a smaller budget.
 You won’t need to update your passport either, making them even more convenient.

 Think Outside The Box

 According to WeddingWire’s 2017 Newlywed Report, 63% of brides say that they feel a lot of pressure to have the perfect wedding.
-This leads to many couples spending far more than they realistically should to try to achieve what they see as a “perfect” wedding.
+From gifts to entrees, this can be difficult to achieve and can lead to many couples spending far more than they realistically should to try to achieve what they see as a “perfect” wedding.
 Remember that at the end of the day, your wedding is a celebration of you and your spouse.
 It doesn’t have to live up to anyone else’s expectations, including your family’s.
 Don’t be afraid to think outside of the traditional concept of a big fancy wedding in order to save money, as long as you and your partner will be happy with your special day.

 Weddings are often big and expensive occasions, but they don’t have to cost you a fortune.
 Careful planning and spending can help you have a gorgeous dream wedding for a fraction of the cost.